diogoff/trackml-100/README.md

 Such "mean trajectory" (defined by the mean position of particle hits at each detector along a sequence of detectors) is called a _route_.

-The results are sorted by _count_ in descending order, so that in the next step we consider first the routes that have been traveled by the largest number of particles.
+The results are sorted by _count_ in descending order, so that the routes that have been traveled by the largest number of particles are listed first.

 As a result of this first step, we will have a `routes.csv` file of about 23.5 GB.